aaron3993/scheduler/README.md

 # Interview Scheduler

 ## Welcome
-Welcome to my interview scheduler app created using React where you can add, edit, and delete interviews for each day!
+This interview scheduler app allows you to add, edit, and delete interviews for each day of the week by pairing up a student with an interviewer.

 ## Setup